 - Create test suite for the adaptive form

 - Create test cases for the adaptive forms

 - Run the test cases

-- Publish the adaptive form as a single page application
+- Publish the adaptive form as an AEM Page

 - Embed the adaptive form in an AEM Sites Page